 This course will stress each student's development as a writer of fiction, personal narratives and essays, poetry and screenplay writing.
 Students will model various forms in an effort to reach beyond their experience and talents.
 The class is taught in a workshop format with an emphasis on both peer and instructor evaluation.

 ASSESSMENTS UTILIZED: Grades are based on growth during the writing process, contributions to peer editing, and completed projects in a student's portfolio

 SUMMER ASSIGNMENT: None

+CREATIVE WRITING II

 COURSE #: 125-2

 CREDIT: 1/2

-CREATIVE WRITING II

 COURSE DESCRIPTION:

 This course will build upon the work done in Creative Writing I and will continue to stress each student's development as a writer of fiction, personal narratives and essays, poetry and screenplay writing.
 There is an expectation for a student to complete a self-selected major text or collection choosing from a variety of genres to work within.
 Students will model various forms in an effort to reach beyond their experience and talents.
 Similar to Creative Writing I, the class is taught in a workshop format with an emphasis on both peers and instructor evaluation.

-Prerequisite: Creative Writing I ASSESSMENTS UTILIZED: Grades are based on growth during the writing process, contributions to peer editing, and completed projects in a student's portfolio RADIO - FUNDAMENTALS COURSE #: 154 CREDIT: 1/2 COURSE DESCRIPTION:
+PREREQUISITE: Creative Writing I

+ASSESSMENTS UTILIZED: Grades are based on growth during the writing process, contributions to peer editing, and completed projects in a student's portfolio

+RADIO - FUNDAMENTALS

+COURSE #: 154

+COURSE DESCRIPTION:

 This course provides students with the basic information, knowledge and skills needed to become a broadcaster.
 Upon passing a necessary audition, students will begin programming their own show on the school station.
 Topics of study include FCC regulations, basic radio transmission theory, technique, radio history, as well as program speech and the study of music appreciation.

 ASSESSMENTS UTILIZED: Tests, essays, homework and underwriting assignments, anecdotes and media reviews, all of which can involve the research of various artists, historical figures and media/technology outlets.

-SUMMER ASSIGNMENT: None COLLEGE RADIO PRODUCTION COURSE #: 154-2 CREDIT: 1/2 COURSE DESCRIPTION:
+SUMMER ASSIGNMENT: None

+COLLEGE RADIO PRODUCTION

+COURSE #: 154-2

+CREDIT: 1/2

+COURSE DESCRIPTION:

 This course introduces the student to the basics of audio production.
 Students complete studio assignments in order to master the basics of audio production, including an introduction to principles of sound, audio formats, analog vs. digital recording, and the use of various microphone types.
 Remote equipment use, studio production, and production for the web will also be introduced.
 Since the material covered is equivalent to a college broadcasting curriculum, students have the option of taking the course for college credit through LIU / CW Post.
 Using that scheduling model, students are responsible for the cost of college credits awarded.

-Please note: This course is not available to students that have already received credit for Radio - Production (Course #154-A) PREREQUISITE: Radio - Fundamentals (Course #154) Students must have already taken the Radio Fundamentals course in the past or need to be scheduled to take Radio Fundamentals and College Radio Production Essentials Audio concurrently (using an odd/even day scheduling configuration).
+PREREQUISITE: Radio - Fundamentals (Course #154)

+Students must have already taken the Radio Fundamentals course in the past or need to be scheduled to take Radio Fundamentals and College Radio Production Essentials Audio concurrently (using an odd/even day scheduling configuration).

 ASSESSMENTS UTILIZED: Studio assessments, written exams, and participation in group projects.

-SUMMER ASSIGNMENT: None For more information, refer to pages 15 and 16 of the Curriculum Guide.
-RADIO -- DAILY BROADCASTING COURSE #: 154-1 CREDIT: 1 COURSE DESCRIPTION:
+SUMMER ASSIGNMENT: None

+For more information, refer to pages 15 and 16 of the Curriculum Guide.

+RADIO -- DAILY BROADCASTING

+COURSE #: 154-1

+CREDIT: 1

+CREDIT: 1

+COURSE DESCRIPTION: